HenriTresor/HenriTresor/README.md

 - 👋 Hi, I’m @HenriTresor
 - 👀 I’m interested in webDev and programming
-- 🌱 I’m currently learning front-end development with reactjs
+- 🌱 I’m currently learning front-end development with reactjs and backend development with nodejs
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any project
 - 📫 How to reach me ...

 <!---